Segmentation

 Before you can start segmenting content, you need to know which user properties are available to segment with.
 These properties depend on what data is being passed from your application to Product Fruits.
 You can review which properties your users consist of by checking the Tracked Users section of Product Fruits.
 Clicking on the detail button for a particular user will display what information is being passed to Product Fruits, and therefore what information it can segment from.

-For example, the custom rule below would set the tour to begin only for users that both belong to the role paid and have finished the Newbie tour.
+For example, the custom rule below would set the tour to begin only for users that both belong to the role admin and have finished the Tour1 tour.

 If you need to add more information to your users, and for more details on how user information is sent to Product Fruits and how to set it up correctly, refer to our Identifying Users article.